RCVR vs Pedialyte

 Best for Pedialyte

-- Acute dehydration due to illness (vomiting, diarrhea)
+- Individuals recovering from illness (vomiting, diarrhea)

 Pro Tips